Neanderthal behaviour: Bone

 Before modern human immigration, the only evidence of Neanderthal bone tools are a 50,000 year old bone spear point from Abric Romaní, Spain; four 130,000 year old multi-tools made of a cave lion tibia from Sclayn Cave, Belgium; as well as some animal rib lissoirs which are rubbed against hide to make it more supple or waterproof.
 This could also be evidence for modern humans immigrating earlier than expected.
 In 2013, two 51,400- to 41,100-year-old deer rib lissoirs were reported from Pech-de-l'Azé and the nearby Abri Peyrony in France.
 In 2020, five more lissoirs made of aurochs or bison ribs were reported from Abri Peyrony, with one dating to about 51,400 years ago and the other four to 47,700–41,100 years ago.
 This indicates the technology was in use in this region for a long time.
 Since reindeer remains were the most abundant, the use of less abundant bovine ribs may indicate a specific preference for bovine ribs.
-Potential lissoirs have also been reported from Grosse Grotte, Germany (made of mammoth), and Grottes des Canalettes, France (red deer).
+Potential lissoirs have also been reported from Grosse Grotte, Germany (mammoth), and Grottes des Canalettes, France (red deer).

 It is possible that the Neanderthals at Kebara Cave, Israel, used the shells of the spur-thighed tortoise as containers.